-The compensation committee, with the input of management, develops our compensation plans by utilizing publicly available compensation data and subscription compensation survey data for national and regional companies in the biopharmaceutical industry.
-We believe that the practices of this group of companies provide us with appropriate compensation benchmarks, because these companies have similar organizational structures and tend to compete with us for executives and other employees.
+The 2007 peer group primarily includes preclinical, emerging commercial and commercial biopharmaceutical companies.
+We believe that the practices of this group of companies generally provide us with adequate compensation benchmarks because these companies have similar organizational structures and tend to compete with us for executives and other employees.
 For benchmarking executive compensation, we typically review the compensation data we have collected from the complete group of companies, as well as a subset of the data from those companies that have a similar number of employees at a similar stage of development as our company.
+In determining 2007 compensation, the Compensation Committee also considered the peer group data in anticipation of Alexion's transition from a research and development company to a commercial company.
+We expect that compensation assessments made during 2007 and beyond will shift more towards a peer group of companies that are engaged in commercial activities.

-Based on these data, the compensation committee has approved a pay-for-performance compensation philosophy, which is intended to bring base salaries and total executive compensation in line with approximately the fiftieth percentile of the companies with a similar number of employees represented in the compensation data we review.
-We work within the framework of this pay-for-performance philosophy to determine each component of an executive's initial compensation package based on numerous factors, including:
+Based on these data, the Compensation Committee approved a pay-for-performance compensation approach, which is intended to bring base salaries and total executive compensation in line with approximately the fiftieth percentile of the companies represented in the compensation data we review.
+The Compensation Committee reserves the flexibility to pay above or below the fiftieth percentile based upon individual and corporate performance.